 Confused about what kind of grants you can get for your HDB flat?
-So was I. As a 26-year old Singaporean about to get married and planning to buy a BTO unit in a non-mature estate, I had to first find out the different types of HDB grants there were.
-After which, I was “guided” to individual pages to find out more about each HDB grant, i.e. what it entails and how to qualify for it.
+So was I. As a 26-year old Singaporean about to get married and planning to buy a BTO (Build-To-Order) unit in a non-mature estate, I had to first find out the different types of HDB grants available as my options.
+After which, I was redirected to individual pages to find out more about each HBB grant, i.e. what it entails and how to qualify for it.

-The purpose of this article is to help Singaporeans like you (and me) to maximize the grants you can receive from HDB without having to read through pages and pages of policy names and terms and conditions.
+The purpose of this article is to help soon-to-be Singaporeans like you and me to maximise the grants you can receive from the HDB without having to read through countless pages of policy names, and terms and conditions.

 - What’s your average monthly household income over the past 12 months?

-- Do you stay within a 4km radius of your parents?
+- Do you stay within a 4km radius from your parents?

 Potential grant amount: $5,000 to $80,000

-In the past, the estate that you choose also matters.
-Grants like the Special Housing Grant is only available to you if you are applying for a flat in the non-mature estate that is 4-room or smaller.
-With the latest change in the HDB grants, all you need to consider is your average monthly household income for the last 12 months.
-This will determine how much grant you can receive from the Enhanced Housing Grant (see below).
+In the past, grants like the Special Housing Grant would only be available to you if you are applying for a flat in a non-mature estate that is 4-room or smaller.
+With the latest change in the HDB grants, that is no longer a factor.
+The only factor now is your average monthly household income for the last 12 months.
+This alone will determine the amount of grant money you can receive from the Enhanced Housing Grant (see below).

-Qualifying Criterion: Size and type of HDB flat (BTO/ Resale)
+Qualifying criterion: Size and type of HDB flat (BTO or resale)

 Potential grant amount: $40,000 or $50,000

 Over the years, the price of resale flats have been rising, especially in mature estates where amenities are aplenty.
-To help Singaporeans who are considering resale flats, the Family Grant was introduced recently.
-You can receive either $40,000 (5-room or bigger) or $50,000 (4-room or smaller) from the Family Grant depending on the size of your flat.
+To help Singaporeans who are considering resale flats, the FG was introduced.
+You stand to receive either $40,000 (5-room or bigger) or $50,000 (4-room or smaller) in grant money depending on the size of your flat.

-The only caveat is that you need to ensure that the remaining lease on the resale flat covers the youngest co-owner till he/she is aged 95.
+The only caveat to this grant is that you need to ensure that the remaining lease on the resale flat covers the youngest co-owner till they are aged 95.

-Qualifying Criterion: Distance from parents’ home/Planning to live with parents
+Qualifying criterion: Resale flat has to be within 4km from parents’ home, or planning to live with parents

 Potential grant amount: $20,000 or $30,000

-Couple A: $6,000 household income, eyeing 4-room resale flat near parents
+Couple A: $6,000 combined household income, eyeing a 4-room resale flat near parents

-Benjamin and Emma, married and in their late 20s, have been trying for their BTO since they graduated from university.
-Unfortunately, Lady Luck hasn’t been with them.
+Benjamin and Emma are married, in their late 20s, and have been trying for their BTO since they graduated from university.
+Unfortunately, luck hasn’t been on their side.
 They have now shifted their attention to the resale market for a unit near their parents.
 Luckily for them, they are entitled to $105,000 worth of grants to help them buy their resale flat.

 Couple B: $8,000 household income, eyeing 5-room resale flat near parents

 Kevin and Eileen are married, in their mid-30s and earn a combined monthly income of $8,000.
-They are first-time owners, looking for a five-room HDB resale flat that will allow them to live with their parents.
-Thanks to the latest changes in HDB grants, Kevin and Eileen can expect $85,000 in grants to help them defray the high cost of a resale flat.
+They are first-time owners, looking for a 5-room HDB resale flat that will allow them to live with their parents.
+Thanks to HDB grants, Kevin and Eileen can expect $85,000 in grants to help them defray the high cost of a large resale flat.

 Couple C: $4,000 household income, eyeing 3-room resale flat away from parents

 John and Mary are engaged, in their mid-20s and have a baby on the way.
-They have a combined household income of $4,000.
-They are first-time owners looking to start a family in a small and cosy HDB.
-Unfortunately, there aren’t any suitable 3-room resale flat near their parents for them to qualify for the PHG.
+They have a combined household income of $4,000, are first-time owners looking to start a family in a small and cosy HDB.
+Unfortunately, there aren’t any suitable 3-room resale flats near their parents for them to qualify for the PHG.
 But even without the PHG, John and Mary can look forward to $100,000 worth of grants.

 Couple D: $5,000 household income, eyeing 4-room BTO flat away from parents

-James and Jean are fresh graduates that have just entered the workforce, newly engaged and earning a combined income of $5,000.
-They are willing to wait for 3-4 years for a new HDB flat and have applied for a BTO flat in the upcoming BTO release.
-Given they are applying for a BTO and will not be staying near their parents, the only grant available to them is the EHG.
+James and Jean are fresh graduates who have just entered the workforce, newly engaged and earning a combined income of $5,000.
+They are willing to wait for 3 to 4 years for a new HDB flat and have applied for a BTO flat in the upcoming BTO release.
+Given they are applying for a BTO and will not be staying near their parents, they are only eligible for EHG.